sblinch/go-ordered-map/README.md

 }
 ```

-An `OrderedMap`'s keys must implement `comparable`, and its values can be anything, for example:
+An `OrderedMap`'s keys must implement `constraints.Ordered`, and its values can be anything, for example:

 ```go
 type myStruct struct {